-Amplifier gain is internally configured and controlled by way of two terminals (GAIN0 and GAIN1).
-BTL gain settings of -2, -6, -12, and -24 V/V are provided, while SE gain is always configured as -1 V/V for headphone drive.
+Amplifier gain is controlled by a dc voltage input on the VOLUME terminal.
+There are 31 discrete steps covering the range of 20 dB (maximum volume setting) to -40 dB (minimum volume setting) in 2 dB steps.
+When the VOLUME terminal exceeds 3.54 V, the device is muted.
 An internal input MUX allows two sets of stereo inputs to the amplifier.
-In notebook applications, where internal speakers are driven as BTL and the line outputs (often headphone drive) are required to be SE, the TPA0112 automatically switches into SE mode when the SE/BTL input is activated, and this reduces the gain to -1 V/V.
+The HP/LINE terminal allows the user to select which MUX input is active regardless of whether the amplifier is in SE or BTL mode.
+In notebook applications, where internal speakers are driven as BTL and the line outputs (often headphone drive) are required to be SE, the TPA0242 automatically switches into SE mode when the SE/BTL input is activated, and this effectively reduces the gain by 6 dB.

-The TPA0112 consumes only 6 mA of supply current during normal operation.
-A miserly shutdown mode reduces the supply current to less than $150 \,\mu$ A.
+The TPA0242 consumes only 20 mA of supply current during normal operation.
+A miserly shutdown mode reduces the supply current to less than $150 \ \mu$ A.

 The PowerPAD package (PWP) delivers a level of thermal performance that was previously achievable only in TO-220-type packages.
-Thermal impedances of approximately $35^{\circ}$ C/W are readily realized in multilayer PCB applications.
-This allows the TPA0112 to operate at full power into 8- $\Omega$ loads at an ambient temperature of $85^{\circ}$ C.
+Thermal impedances of approximately 35° C/W are truly realized in multilayer PCB applications.
+This allows the TPA0242 to operate at full power into $8-\Omega$ loads at ambient temperatures of 85° C.